denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 clear.
 At least in this instance, Reddit Inc. does not refer to itself as a community.

-The recent [turmoil at Reddit](https://hbr.org/2015/07/how-reddit-the-business-lost-touch-with-reddit-the-culture) exposes the tension between community standards and the pragmatic needs of a business.
+The [recent events at Reddit](https://hbr.org/2015/07/how-reddit-the-business-lost-touch-with-reddit-the-culture) expose the tension between community standards and the pragmatic needs of a business.
 Members of the popular press would do well to examine their usage of the word "community" in that context.
 Reddit users, like the users of other computing platforms, or consumers of soda and burgers are just that: users and